danhooke/Python-Tutorials/README.md

 # Tutorial Assignments

-Assignment from the [Earth and Environmental Data Science Tutorial](https://earth-env-data-science.github.io/assignments/more_matplotlib.html), with the objective of recreating **target plots** in Matplotlib, using prescribed data (often different from the original data).
+Assignment from the [Earth and Environmental Data Science Tutorial](https://earth-env-data-science.github.io/assignments/more_matplotlib.html).
+The objective was to produce **My Attempts** at recreating **Target Figures** using Matplotlib, Xarray and Cartopy.
+Data access was not part of this assignment (often different from data in the target figure).
 All credit to the authors (Ryan Abernathey, Kerry Key and Tim Crone).

 ## Line plots